-Use GIFs in your tweets.
+Use GIFs in your tweets (especially when replying to tweets posted by other accounts).
 Create polls and Fleets (Instagram-like stories that disappear after 24 hours).

 Create a tweet thread to make the audience remind about previous tweets related to a topic as well as for organizing the updates.
 To start a thread, click/press the comment button on your tweet.

 Retweet relevant tweets including tweets by influencers, media, team members, etc. Retweet with a comment to write your own commentary for the tweet you wish to retweet (see the below image).